ekapolc/cattern/TUMKUD/Gcloud_Tutorial.md

 Where \<PORT-NUMBER\> is what you wrote in the prior section.

-On your local browser, if you go to http://\<YOUR-EXTERNAL-IP-ADDRESS>:\<PORT-NUMBER\>, you should see something like the screen below.
+On your local browser, if you go to https://\<YOUR-EXTERNAL-IP-ADDRESS>:\<PORT-NUMBER\>, you will be asked for a password, and then you should see something like the screen below.
 My value for \<YOUR-EXTERNAL-IP-ADDRESS\> was 104.196.224.11 as mentioned above.
 You should now be able to start working on your assignments.

 ![alt text](https://github.com/ekapolc/cattern/raw/master/common/images/jupyter-screen.png "jupyter-screen.png")

+If you do not see this, there are several pitfalls.

+1. Not using https when connecting.
+2. If your key and cert files are mis-configured, the Jupyter page will fail to load.
+Double check that you points to the correct files.

 ## Submission: Transferring Files From Your Instance To Your Computer ##
 Once you are done with your assignments, zip the files you need.
 Then, copy the file to your local computer using the gcloud compute copy-file command as shown below. **NOTE: run this command on your local computer**: